Hardline cleric Raisi sworn in as Iran’s president

 Raisi as 'Ayatollah'

 Lately, the pro-regime media in Iran have started referring to Raisi as “Ayatollah”, where previously he was classed as a regular Islamic cleric.
 The media push appears to be part of a wider effort to raise the new president’s credentials, despite his lack of formal education.
-Raisi, born in Mashhad, did not progress beyond the lower levels of a clerical school in Qom or elsewhere prior to the 1979 revolution, at the culmination of which he was 18-years-old.
+Raisi, born in Mashhad, did not progress beyond the lower levels of a clerical school in Qom or elsewhere prior to the 1979 Islamic Revolution, at the culmination of which he was 18-years-old.
 There has long been speculation that Raisi is likely to succeed Khamenei, 83, as supreme leader.
 Such talk faded after Rouhani trounced him in the 2017 presidential election, but is now getting louder.

 During the inauguration proceedings, guests may have noticed two empty front row chairs.
 They were for the Larijani brothers, Ali and Sadeq, who reportedly refused to attend the event due to Ali being one of the candidates disqualified from contesting the presidential election.